sb-ai-lab/HypEx/README.md

   analysis.
 - **AB Testing Suite**: Features a suite of AB testing tools for comprehensive hypothesis evaluation.
 - **Stratification support**: Stratify groups for nuanced analysis
+- **Weights support**:  Empower your analysis by assigning custom weights to features, enhancing the matching precision to suit your specific research needs

 ## Quick Start